Little Girl Braiding a Rug

 and now it is my memento to treasure.

-Sadly, though I never carried on this braiding rug family tradition,
+Sadly, though, I never carried on this braiding rug family tradition,

-although earlier photos verify that I was certainly introduced to braiding and I remember it all very well.
+although earlier photos verify that I was certainly introduced to braiding, and I remember it all very well.

 Mother’s Day Reflections

-With the sentiments of Mother’s Day upon me, I started to rummage through some old family photos while I was here in Maine getting our home Summer-Ready.
+With the sentiments of Mother’s Day upon me, I started to rummage through some old family photos while I was here in Maine, getting our home Summer-Ready.

-Old Photos and Bernese Mountain Dog
+Old Photos and Bernese Mountain Dog, a Mother's Day reflections.

-It is of me at 4 years old braiding my first braided rug on my mother’s braiding rug stand in the Den at our home on the Nubble in Maine.
+It is of me at 4 years old, braiding my first braided rug on my mother’s braiding rug stand in the Den at our home on the Nubble in Maine.

-Child braiding a rug
+Child braiding a rug, a Mother's Day reflections

 And you know what?